orstavik/JoiComponents/book/Proposal_Var.md

 1. Add onDomContentLoaded/onDocumentReady callback hook to VAR / TEMPLATE.
    This callback hook would enable VAR / TEMPLATE to implement a below-the-fold solution in a single line.

+2. The initial attributeChangedCallback could/should also be called at the same time?
+No, i think not.

+3. Add initial attributeChangedCallback for all observed attributes, *also* when they are empty.
+   Make demo that shows how this is useful when you use attributes to control the setup of the shadowDOM.

+## Usecases

+1. Make shadowDOM based on the slotted elements.

+2. Make shadowDOM based on attribute setting (including the empty one).